| |

 • Cook the recipe over an open fire using hot coals, not open flames.
 A fire that is too hot will burn the outside of your recipe and not cook the inside.

 The kids all grabbed a fork and dug right into the whole cookie last time that we made this recipe.
-It would be great served with golden marshmallows on top, caramel sauce drizzle or vanilla ice cream if you happen to have some in the rv freezer.
+It would be great topped with toasted marshmallows, caramel sauce drizzle, or vanilla ice cream, if you happen to have some in the RV freezer.

 This post contains affiliate links.

-• A Pie Iron Camp Cooker makes cooking over the open fire super easy.
+• pie iron camp cooker makes cooking over the open fire super easy.
 Check out these 20+ Pie Iron Recipe Ideas for tons of camp cooker inspiration!
 Or visit my how to use a pie iron post for tips.

-• These Grilling Bags that I recently found are amazing!
-Simply add all of your ingredients to the bag at home then throw it on the campfire or grill when camping in the great outdoors.
+• These grilling bags that I recently found are amazing!
+Simply add all of your ingredients to the bag at home, then throw it on the campfire or grill when camping in the great outdoors.
+Avoid the grill bags with plastic windows, though, as they melt.

 I would love for you to check out my new blog, Campfire Foodie, where I’m sharing ALL of the easy recipes!!

-If you love this campfire chewy chocolate chip skillet cookie, please give it a five star review and help me share it on Facebook and Pinterest!
+If you love this camping skillet cookie recipe, please give it a five-star review and help me share it on Facebook and Pinterest!

 Camping Skillet Cookie Recipe